Servax314/CodevWeb/README.md

 Nicolas Servot designed the backend using nodeJS, Express and MongoDB.
 I also wrote the .js files for the frontend.

-All 4 of us are 3rd year IMT Atlantique student.
+All four of us are 3rd year IMT Atlantique student.
 This project is part of our engineering degree.